threefoldtech/tfchain/readme.md

 ## ZOS / Zero-OS

 ZOS, also known as Zero-OS, is the operating system layer used to run and manage nodes.
 It provides the low-level runtime environment for workloads, networking, storage, and automation.
-Nodes running ZOS register themselves on TFChain and receive deployment instructions through the chain.
+Nodes running ZOS register themselves on Ledger Chain and receive deployment instructions through the chain.

 ## Relation to ThreeFold